Install Butyl Cones

 #3 It is multiples more flexible than a cured polyurethane.

-#6 You can easily remove hardware bedded with butyl tape in the future without destroying your decks.
+#6 You can easily remove hardware sealed with Bed-It Tape in the future, without destroying your decks.

 #7 Bed-It Tape is specifically formulated to resist cold flow or creep once properly tightened.